How to Write a Creative Essay

 General Tips Pre-Writing

 I know, you might be eager to start jotting down notes and ideas right away since this is such a liberating assignment, but it would be intelligent to organize your efforts.
-Here are some creative writing steps to take before you start working on the topic:
+Here are some creative writing steps to take from our coursework writers before you start working on the topic:

 - Choose your subject/topic: Before you begin anything else, set your telescope on the theme that you would like to write about.
 It does not necessarily have to be one that you are well-versed in; rather, pick a topic that intrigues you but also one that can teach you a thing or two.
 This leads us to our next step.